What is a health savings account?

 There are a number of benefits to an HSA, with tax perks being among the most significant:

-- Contributions to an HSA are tax-deductible, or pre-tax if made through a payroll deduction.
-This means they are not included in your annual gross income and are not subject to federal income taxes.
+- Contributions to an HSA are tax-deductible, or pre-tax, meaning they are not included in your annual gross income and are not subject to federal income taxes.

-- If you invest the HSA, earnings are tax-free.
+- If you invest money in the HSA, earnings are tax-free as long as any withdrawal is used for qualified healthcare expenses.

 - Withdrawals are tax-free as long as they’re used to cover qualified medical expenses.

-- You can use HSA funds now and in your retirement years.
+- You can use HSA funds now and in retirement.

 - You, an employer, a relative or others can contribute to your HSA.